-A quick summary of his life according to family lore went something like this: Isrolke Datnowsky was born in Latvia, the brother of my paternal grandmother.
-After his mother died, he came to Constantinople with his sisters, who were there set up with wealthy husbands.
-Isrolke, the "black sheep" of the family who was "slow to learn", was then sent to Palestine, where he lived in the Templer agricultural colony of Wilhelma near Jaffa.
-He died in 1916, officially from typhus, although the consensus in the family was that he might have had a more violent death, maybe killed by a jealous husband.
+According to family lore, a quick summary of his life went something like this: Israel (Isrolke) Datnowsky was born in Latvia, the brother of my paternal grandmother.
+After his mother died, Israel and his sisters Ronya and Liska came to Constantinople.
+There, the sisters were set up with wealthy husbands, while Isrolke - the "black sheep" of the family who was "slow to learn" - was sent to Palestine.
+There he lived in the Templer agricultural colony of Wilhelma, near Jaffa.
+He died in 1916 from typhus, although the consensus in the family was that he might have met a more violent death, and had maybe been killed by a jealous husband.

-While researching the story of the Aaronsohn family and their connections with my grandfather and his brother Haim Avraham, I uncovered two mentions about Isrolke, in Aaron Aaronsohn's journal and in a letter by Avshalom Feinberg, that introduced a new twist in the circumstances of his death.
+While researching the story of the Aaronsohn family and their connection with my grandfather and his brother Haim Avraham, I uncovered two mentions about Israel Datnowsky, one in Aaron Aaronsohn's journal, and the other in a letter by Avshalom Feinberg, that offered a new twist on the circumstances of his death.

-Then, in Spring 2022, I unexpectedly found a trove of documents and photos that had belonged to Isrolke in the Zionist Archives.
-A collection of letters and photos had miraculously been preserved after his death and had been sitting in archives for over a century, documents with absolutely no relevance or value to anyone except to me and to a handful of distant relatives.
+Then, in the spring of 2022, I unexpectedly found a trove of documents and photographs related to Israel in the Central Zionist Archives.
+These had miraculously been preserved after his death and had been sitting there for over a century, documents with absolutely no relevance or value to anyone, except to me and to a handful of distant relatives.

-With these newly found documents, it will now be possible to start to untangle facts from fiction and paint a more realistic portrait of my great-uncle.
+With these newly found documents, it is now be possible to begin to untangle facts from fiction and paint a more complete portrait of my great-uncle.